1977 VFL grand final: Lead-up

 It turned out to be a resounding success for the VFL.
-The Challenge Match was a high-scoring thriller, with Hawthorn prevailing by three points – 15.15 (105) to 15.12 (102).
+The challenge match was a high-scoring thriller, with Hawthorn prevailing by three points—15.15 (105) to 15.12 (102).
 Hudson kicked seven goals, prompting coach David Parkin to comment to The Age he had "waited 11 years to see Peter Hudson win a game off his own boot like that."
 Leigh Matthews added three goals, while Kelvin Moore, Peter Knights and David O'Halloran were among the best for the Hawks.
 For Richmond, Bruce Monteath kicked six goals, and Bryan Wood, Merv Keane and Graham Gaunt were considered best afield.

 First quarter

-The ground and weather conditions were again perfect as Dench won the toss for North Melbourne and chose to kick to the Punt Road (Scoreboard) End.
-North Melbourne was first to score with a behind to Baker and goal to Cable.
+The ground and weather conditions were again perfect as Dench won the toss for North Melbourne and chose to kick to the Punt Road end of the ground.
+North Melbourne was first to score with a behind to Baker and goal to Barry Cable.
 After Dunne's shot went out on the full, Collingwood drew level through a behind to Shaw and goal to Wayne Richardson eight minutes in,Atkinson & Atkinson (2009), p.
 331 before hitting the front when Manassa was awarded a free directly in front and put through his first goal.
 Scores were again level soon after when Baker marked on a lead in front of Worthington and kicked his first goal, and then North Melbourne regained the lead when Briedis was twice involved in an attacking move, first by knocking forward a cross-field pass from teammate Montgomery, then following up the play and running into an open goal.

 The Kangaroos added further goals when Blight grabbed the ball at a ball-up deep in North's forward line and scored his first goal with a quick left-foot snap.
 Minutes later, he followed up with a magnificent high mark from a Worthington kick-in and kicked the ball long to the goal square.
-Amidst the scrimmage of players Crosswell managed to soccer the ball through on the goal line, and at the start of time-on North Melbourne held a 21-point lead.
-The Magpies fought to stay in the contest and were finally rewarded at the 30-minute mark when Magro's free kick to the top of the goal square was marked strongly by Moore who converted his set shot for his first goal.
+Amidst the scrimmage of players, Crosswell managed to soccer the ball through on the goal line, and at the start of time-on North Melbourne held a 21-point lead.
+The Magpies fought to stay in the contest and were finally rewarded at the 30-minute mark when Magro's free kick to the top of the goal square was marked strongly by Moore, who converted his set shot for his first goal.
 Collingwood had a chance to make it two goals in a minute when, from the restarting bounce, Manassa took the ball cleanly out of the middle and kicked long towards Moore, only for Gumbleton to spoil the ball.
-On his second effort to clear the defence, Gumbleton knocked the ball straight to Barham whose right foot snap was off target.
+On his second effort to clear the defence, Gumbleton knocked the ball straight to Barham, whose right foot snap was off target.
 In the heat of the moment, Barham had not seen teammate Kink on his own in the goal square.
 The siren sounded a short time later with North Melbourne leading by 13 points.